Negative transfer (memory): Example

+Relation to positive transfer

 Negative transfer can also correspond with positive transfer and the errors that come with negative transfer can sometimes be made at faster rates.
 Although positive transfer is more likely than negative transfer, error rates can be much higher when negative transfer does occur than if no previously learned behavior had existed.

-For example, if a mariner already knows how to operate navigation equipment and if negative transfer occurs, he or she may display more errors while learning to operate new equipment than a mariner who has never operated navigation equipment.
+For example, if a mariner already knows how to operate navigation equipment and if negative transfer occurs, he may display more errors while learning to operate new equipment than a mariner who has never operated navigation equipment.
 This is because the old mariner is using previous knowledge that may have transferred negatively and now is having to forget the prior inaccurate knowledge and try to learn new equipment the correct way.
 This is because the learning that was transferred can not properly apply to the new experience.
 Another example of this might be the way an experience of the same kind has different protocol for different situations.
 If a mariner has already learned how to quickly react to an alarm, the same mariner may react to the same alarm on new equipment even more quickly (positive transfer on reaction time) than without already knowing how to react.
 Although the reaction may happen very quickly, it may be to push the wrong alarm switch located in the same position as the old alarm switch (negative transfer on error rate).
 In essence, the old behavior contributes to making errors at a faster rate on the new behavior.

+AB-AC list learning

 A common test for negative transfer is the AB-AC list learning paradigm from the verbal learning research of the 1950s and 1960s.
 In this paradigm, two lists of paired associates are learned in succession, and if the second set of associations (List 2) constitutes a modification of the first set of associations (List 1), negative transfer results and thus the learning rate of the second list is slower than the first list.